JanHerca/urantiapedia/output/wikijs/en/article/Neil_Francey/On_the_Revelatory_Status/Questions_Often_Asked.md

 There are sites offering firsthand accounts by those who were present when the writings were making their first appearance.
 They all basically relate the same details.
 Collusion perhaps, but a through reading indicates independence of thought and style.

-In the publication _From Science, Anthropology and Archaeology in The Urantia Book_, Ken Glasziou did an analysis of the writing styles of various Papers under these headings:
+In the publication [From Science, Anthropology and Archaeology in The Urantia Book](/en/book/Ken_Glasziou/Science_Anthropology_and_Archaeology_in_The_Urantia_Book), Ken Glasziou did an analysis of the writing styles of various Papers under these headings:
 - Methodology for Determining Authorship
 - Was Dr. Sadler an author?
 - Could a single human mind be the source of the Papers?